BeryJu/imagik/README.md

 ### GET `/api/pub/health/liveness`

-Healthcheck endpoint, which returns a 201 Response as soon as gopyazo is running.
+Healthcheck endpoint, which returns a 201 Response as soon as imagik is running.

 ### GET `/api/pub/health/readiness`